-Once we have a seed population of individuals we that we know the group identities of, we can begin to use their Twitter content over a time window to develop an effective classifier.
+Once we have a seed population of individuals of whom we know their group identities, we can begin to use their Twitter content to develop an effective classifier.
 The classifier will essentially treat all their twitter content as a large feature vector.
 We will then use a variety of methods, outlined below, to model their identities.

-Hashtag analysis: It’s an increasingly common convention on Twitter to label Tweets on specific topics with a hashtag.
-Hence, one predictor we will use will be topical content of tweets as indicated by hashtags
+Hashtag analysis: It’s an increasingly common convention on Twitter to label tweets on specific topics with a hashtag.
+Hence, one predictor we will use is the topical content of tweets as indicated by hashtags

-List Methodology: Work by Winter Mason and colleagues estimates that around 50% of all content shared on Twitter, through URL’s and re-posts, originates from around 20,000 elite users- these include bloggers, media outlets, celebrities and organizations.
-The particular elite users someone follows can be used to glean their group identity (e.g. if someone follows Steven Colbert or John Stewart, there is a higher probability that they are a Democrat).
+List Methodology: Twitter users have the option of putting users in lists and naming the list anything the users chooses.
+Work by Winter Mason and colleagues used this feature to infer whether users belonged to one of four categories—bloggers, media outlets, celebrities and organizations—but this technique could be used to find many other kinds of group identities for many users.
+Additionally, they found that around 50% of all content shared on Twitter, through URL’s and re-posts, originates from around 20,000 elite users in those four categories.
+The particular elite users someone follows could also be used to glean their group identity (e.g. if someone follows Steven Colbert or Jon Stewart, there is a higher probability that they are a Democrat).

-Classifying Tweet Topics Using Natural Language Processing: Currently Winter Mason and colleagues at Stevens Institute are refining an algorithm that classifies Tweets based on how similar they are to Wikipedia pages (Genc et al, working paper).
-We plan to apply this and potentially some other techniques that have seen success at categorizing Tweets, such as LDA (Ramage et al).
+Classifying Tweet Topics Using Natural Language Processing: Currently Winter Mason and colleagues at Stevens Institute are refining an algorithm that classifies Tweets based on how similar they are to Wikipedia pages (Genc et al, 2011).
+We plan to apply this and potentially some other techniques that have seen success at categorizing Tweets, such as Latent Dirichlet Allocation (LDA; Ramage et al).
+We can then use the classified tweets to infer the identities of the user.

-Analysis of URL posts: We will analyze the text content of links people post.
+Analysis of URL posts: We will use similar natural language processing techniques to analyze the content of URLs posted by Twitter users.

-In addition to looking at the Twitter content from individuals we are attempting to classify, we can apply the same methods to people in their networks to see the extent to which one’s identity can be predicted by the inferred identity of members of one’s network.
+In addition to looking at the Twitter content from individuals we are attempting to classify, we can apply the same methods to people in their networks to see the extent to which one’s identity can be predicted by the identity of members of one’s network, similar to Jernigan & Mistree (2009).
 In cases where there is very limited Twitter content for a given user (e.g. someone doesn’t tweet frequently) this may be the most effective way to predict their group identities.

 Since we will have ground truth data on group identity, from Phase1, we will be able see how effective our classification methods are and progressively refine them using a host of techniques.